 Wondering how Aoshi’s sexual orientation had come into this, Hajime asked, “So?”

 “So he was probably getting that impression from Kenshin.”
 Sano gestured to the drifting ghost.
 “Because Kenshin’s idea of his wife that Aoshi picked up on was that she’s so beautiful because he still loves her that much.”

-“Yes, exactly.”
+“Yeah, exactly.”
 Sano surveyed his plate with much more optimism than his earlier complaints could have predicted (probably because this was nothing like Chinese food).
 “If it was her he’s mad at, you’d think he wouldn’t be giving off this impression of her being so beautiful when she’s not.”

 Hajime nodded slowly.
 “It’s not a bad assessment, but you can’t be sure.”

 Pausing with chopsticks halfway to his mouth, Sano frowned.
-For a moment he was still and silent, and finally he shook his head.
+For a moment he remained still and silent, and finally shook his head.
 “No, I am sure.
 Don’t even start asking me how, but I’m sure.
 He’s not mad at her.
 He sure as hell is mad, but not at her.”

 “You’re the one he’s haunting,” Hajime allowed.
 Actually he was inclined to believe Sano’s assertion without any more evidence than had been offered, but still felt the need to raise one more point.
 “But doesn’t his anger increase when he’s around her?”

 Again Sano shook his head.
 “I thought so at first, but that’s not it.
 He gets more intense when she’s nearby… he wants to go to her and do whatever… so then I have to work harder to deal with him, so I soak up more of that shit… but I don’t think there’s actually any more of it just because she’s around.”